 ARTICLE 16

-Each Party may terminate in full or in part the implementation of this Agreement for a given period wherever national security, public order or public health is concerned.
-The termination of implementation of this Agreement shall take effect upon notification of one Party to the other Party through diplomatic channels.
+Each Party may fully or partially suspend the implementation of this Agreement for a given period wherever national security, public order or public health is concerned.
+The suspension of implementation of this Agreement shall take effect upon the notification of one Party to the other Party through diplomatic channels.

-The present Agreement can be denounced by each of the Parties by a written notification through diplomatic channels.
-In this case the Agreement shall terminate its effect after 90 days from the receipt of the other Party of the denouncing notification.
+The present Agreement can be denounced by either Party by a written notification through diplomatic channels.
+In this case, the Agreement shall cease to have affect after 90 (ninety) days from the receipt of the notification regarding the termination of this Agreement.

-In case where the effect of this Agreement is terminated, the rights acquired by migrant workers during its effect shall remain valid until expiry of their labour contract.
+In case this Agreement is terminated, the rights acquired by migrant workers during its effect shall remain valid until expiry of their labour contract.

-Done in ------------------------- , on -----------------------2019, in two original copies, each in the Bulgarian, Georgian and English languages, all texts being equally authentic.
+Done in ------------------------- , on -----------------------2019, in two original copies, each in Bulgarian, Georgian and English languages, all texts being equally authentic.
 In case of divergences, the English text shall prevail.